Scholarships, Awards & Bursaries Definitions

 May refer to either financial or non-monetary recognition of ability or accomplishment.
 Unless the award specifies otherwise, applicants must be enrolled for credit in a minimum 60% post-secondary course load (normally nine undergraduate credits) and have achieved a 2.00 GPA or equivalent in their most recent full-time semester at TRU.
 Financial need is not a factor.

 Non-repayable monetary award to applicants who demonstrate financial need and satisfactory academic achievement.
+Bursaries are only open to Canadian citizens and Permanent Residents.
 Unless the bursary specifies otherwise, applicants must be enrolled for credit in a minimum 60% post -secondary coarse load (normally nine undergraduate credits) and have achieved a 2.00 GPA or equivalent in their most recent full-time semester at TRU.

 It is normally expected that applicants will have already been approved for government student loans.

 Monetary award to applicants who demonstrate excellence in their program of study (minimum of a 3.50 post-secondary GPA).
 Financial need is not a factor.
 It is normally to be used for further study.
 A student must be enrolled in a minimum 80% course load (12 undergraduate credits or full-time graduate) to qualify for and maintain a scholarship.